Abdominoplasty (Tummy Tuck)

 The first one to two hours following surgery are spent in the recovery room.
 In order to speed up the healing process, rest and limited movement are advised.
 Stitches are removed shortly after surgery.
 Normal activity can resume within two weeks.
 The body may take up to a year to adapt to its new configuration.
 Diet and exercise are advised to optimize results.
 Patients may report pain following surgery which can be treated with oral medication.
 Although the occurrence of complications is rare, Dr. Lin’s Boston patients can reduce the risk of developing potential problems after their tummy tuck procedure by carefully following the post-operative instructions.

 How Much Does a Tummy Tuck Cost?

 There isn’t a set cost for these procedures with Dr. Lin.
 That’s because he cannot know your personal situation until seeing you during your consultation.
 You may only require a mini tummy tuck with a shorter incision, which is less expensive than a full tuck involving two incisions.
 You may need an extended tummy tuck, where the incision runs from hipbone to hipbone but then extends around the flanks on each side.
 You may require some liposuction in addition to your tummy tuck surgery.
 Once Dr. Lin has a better idea of your unique needs he can give you a precise estimate of the cost.

-What are the Risks of a Tummy Tuck?
+The Risks of a Tummy Tuck

 Abdominoplasty is major surgery, so it entails all of the risks involved with that: bleeding, poor wound healing, infection, reaction to anesthesia, and the like.
 There are few complications with these procedures, as they involve large muscle groups with limited nerves.